-- (b) Forfeiture.
+(b) Forfeiture.
 Except as provided below and in Section 2(c), vesting in any of the DSUs pursuant to subsection (a) above is contingent upon the continuation of Grantee's service as a Director of the Company.
 Except as provided below and is Section 2(c), in the event that Grantee ceases to be a Director of the Company for any reason or no reason, including but not limited to Grantee's voluntary resignation or failure to be nominated for election, or to be elected, as a Director, all vesting shall cease as of the date of Grantee's cessation of service as a Director.
 Unvested DSUs will be immediately forfeited as of such date and neither Grantee nor its estate will have any further rights to such unvested DSUs or the Shares represented by those forfeited DSUs.
-Notwithstanding the foregoing, in the event that the Participant's employment with the Company ceases due to death or disability (as defined under Section 409A of the Internal Revenue Code of 1986, as amended (the "Code")), then all unvested RSUs shall vest as of the date of death or disability.
-In addition, the Company may adopt, by policy, provisions that allow for the acceleration of vesting upon the cessation of an individual's service as a Director. - (c) Change of Control.
-Upon a Change in Control Event (as defined in the Plan), the number of DSUs that are considered vested shall be calculated pursuant to Section 2(a) as though the Grant Date were the date that is one year prior to the actual Grant Date.
-If the Grantee ceases to be a Director at any time within twelve months after a Change in Control Event for any reason other than removal due to the perpetration of a fraud or the commission of a crime, all then-unvested RSUs shall vest as of the date of termination of service as a Director.
+Notwithstanding the foregoing, in the event that the Participant's employment with the Company ceases due to death or disability (as defined under Section 409A of the Internal Revenue Code of 1986, as amended (the "Code")), then all unvested DSUs shall vest as of the date of death or disability.
+In addition, the Company may adopt, by policy, provisions that allow for the acceleration of vesting upon the cessation of an individual's service as a Director.